MicrosoftDocs/entra-docs/docs/identity/saas-apps/tutorial-list.md

 To help integrate your cloud-enabled [software as a service (SaaS)](https://azure.microsoft.com/overview/what-is-saas/) and on-premises applications with Microsoft Entra ID, we have developed a collection of tutorials that walk you through configuration.

-For a list of all SaaS apps that have been pre-integrated into Microsoft Entra ID, see the [Active Directory Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/category/azure-active-directory-apps).
+For a list of all SaaS apps that have been pre-integrated into Microsoft Entra ID, see the [Microsoft Entra Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/category/azure-active-directory-apps).

 Use the [application network portal](~/identity/enterprise-apps/v2-howto-app-gallery-listing.md) to request a [SCIM](~/identity/app-provisioning/use-scim-to-provision-users-and-groups.md) enabled application to be added to the gallery for automatic provisioning or a SAML / OIDC enabled application to be added to the gallery for SSO.